 Caroline Ainsworth, the SENDCO and Head of Learning Support leads SEND provision at The Downs Malvern.
-Caroline Ainsworth is also the DSL at The Downs Malvern.
+Lesley Hunter, (DSL) meets regularly with the Head of Learning Support to discuss vulnerable pupils.
 Mandy James, The Downs Malvern Senior Matron is responsible for pupils who take medication, for example, ADHD.

-The learning support department is staffed by a number of part-time specialist teachers.
+The learning support department is staffed by specialist teachers.

-Continuing Professional Development
+5. Continuing Professional Development